 I believe that it is really important to preserve our family tradition, especially recipes that are so narrowly connected to traditional, religious holidays, but I also believe that every new generation brings something new and enriches already existing family customs.
-So, my grandma and I reached an agreement that this year I will take care of our Easter bread and I’ve decided that it’s time to bake pinca.
-Luckily, I have a modern grandma who always likes to try out new things in the kitchen. 🙂
+So, my grandma and I reached an agreement that this year I will take care of our Easter bread and I’ve decided that it’s time to bake pinca bread.
+Luckily, I have a modern grandma who always likes to try out new things. 🙂

 - Before you start preparing pinca, make sure that all ingredients have the same, room temperature.

-- Don’t bake it for too long or at too high temperature, otherwise, it will become dry inside.
-Also, be careful that it doesn’t brown too much.
+- Don’t bake it for too long or at a too high temperature, otherwise, it will become dry inside.
+Also, be careful that the crust doesn’t brown too much.

 - If you can’t get untreated, organic lemons and oranges, you can try this recipe with storebought flavors, but the best taste you’ll certainly get with freshly grated lemon and orange zest.

 - Although most recipes for making pinca use fresh yeast, and, most often, a bigger amount of it than you would normally use for making bread, I’ve experimented with instant dry yeast for cakes and I was thrilled with the result!
 If you can’t find that type of yeast in the place where you live, you can switch it to 50 g of fresh yeast or 10 g of regular instant dry yeast.

 - If you haven’t had the opportunity to experience the therapeutic effect of kneading the dough, you’ll experience that feeling while making pinca.
 The dough should be well kneaded so that gluten could be developed.
 That will give pinca that beautiful velvety texture and smoothness.

 - You can enrich this sweet bread with dried fruit, like raisins, figs, apricots, etc. You can also experiment with the alcohol; instead of rum, you can add some good liqueur, or rakija even.
 Just be creative!